Swisshelm Park

 Swisshelm Park is a neighborhood located in the southeast corner of Pittsburgh, Pennsylvania.
-It is represented on Pittsburgh City Council by Corey O'Connor.
+It is represented on the Pittsburgh City Council by Barbara Warwick.
 Swisshelm Park houses PBF 19 Engine, and is covered by PBP Zone 4 and the Bureau of EMS Medic 7.

 A majority of Swisshelm Park is largely surrounded by Frick Park.
 Squirrel Hill's Nine Mile Run project borders it on the west; to the north is a section of the park adjacent to the Regent Square and the Parkway East.
 It also includes Duck Hollow, whose roads only connect to Squirrel Hill, in its borders.

 The Sarah Jackson Black Community Center caters to the recreational and civic interests of the neighborhood.
-The Center also lists the names of the hundreds who fought in the Second World War from the small community, including seven who died in action.
+The center also lists the names of the hundreds who fought in World War II from the small community, including seven who died in action.
 Swisshelm Park Parklet is the place for young children to play.
 The neighborhood adjoins Frick Park, Regent Square, the Squirrel Hill shopping district, and Edgewood Towne Centre.

 Swisshelm Park is full of suburban-style ranch and two story brick homes.
 It is also a tightly knit, family-oriented community.
 Its residents are active in its many recreational and youth programs.
 Because many city agencies require its employees to be city residents, the suburban character of the neighborhood has attracted many employees in the Department of Public Safety's Bureaus of Fire, Police and EMS, and the Pittsburgh Public School District.